 This procedure usually lasts 3-8 years, and we have further refined the procedure over the last 15 years.
 I published this procedure and, as a result, it was carried on Good Morning America.
 I have seen patients from 15 years ago, and some of them still look better than at their initial procedure, though they were much younger then.

 “Filling the face” is a less invasive way to camouflage the fallen cheeks.
 Any number of injectable fillers (juvederm, restylane, belotero, voluma, etc) are available to camouflage the tear troughs, fill in the nasolabial folds, and slightly lift the cheeks.

 While the procedure is advertised as a volume replacement, the lack of volume in the cheeks is often because gravitational descent has occurred, and the cheek volume has “gone South” or downward, and the fill is replacing that volume that has fallen.

 These procedures can be quite effective for many patients, but their effect is temporary.
 They can be overdone, and a puffer fish look can result with the subsequent “overfilling”.
 Satisfaction rates are high, and they can provide a result when procedures are not indicated or desired.

-The “Vampire Lift” uses the patients own platelet rich plasma to stimulate collagen and fill in the fallen areas.
+Anothe options aside from cheek and midface rejuvenation is the “Vampire Lift”, it uses the patients own platelet rich plasma to stimulate collagen and fill in the fallen areas.
 The technique is quite effective, and seems to last for a year.
 It is especially useful for patients who have had reactions or lumps with filler.
 The Vampire lift avoids reactions and lumps.